-- A: If all of the Notes offered by this prospectus are sold, we expect to receive approximately \$69,589,000 in net proceeds (after deducting all costs and expenses associated with this offering).
-We intend to use substantially all of the net proceeds from this offering as follows and in the following order of priority: - to make payments on other borrowings, including loans from affiliates; - to pay Notes on their scheduled due date and Notes that we are required to redeem early; - to make interest payments on the Notes; and - to the extent we have remaining net proceeds and adequate cash on hand, to fund any one or more of the following activities: - o to extend commercial construction loans to homebuilders to build single or multi-family homes or develop lots; - o to make distributions to equity owners, including distributions on our preferred equity; - o for working capital and other corporate purposes; - o to purchase defaulted secured debt from financial institutions at a discount; - o to purchase defaulted unsecured debt from suppliers to homebuilders at a discount and then secure it with real estate or other collateral; - o to purchase real estate, in which we will operate our business (one such purchase occurred in February 2017); and - o to redeem Notes which we have decided to redeem prior to maturity.
+- A: If all of the Notes offered by this prospectus are sold, we expect to receive approximately \$69,298,000 in net proceeds (after deducting all costs and expenses associated with this offering).
+We intend to use substantially all of the net proceeds from this offering as follows and in the following order of priority: - to make payments on other borrowings, including loans from affiliates; - to pay Notes on their scheduled due date and Notes that we are required to redeem early; - to make interest payments on the Notes; and - to the extent we have remaining net proceeds and adequate cash on hand, to fund any one or more of the following activities: - to extend commercial construction loans to homebuilders to build single or multi-family homes, develop lots, or rehabilitate an older home on an existing lot; - to make distributions to equity owners, including distributions on our preferred equity; - for working capital and other corporate purposes provided, however, no more than 20% of the proceeds will be used for such purposes; - o to purchase defaulted secured debt from financial institutions at a discount; - to purchase defaulted unsecured debt from suppliers to homebuilders at a discount and then secure it with real estate or other collateral; - o to purchase real estate, in which we will operate our business (one such purchase occurred in February 2017); and - o to redeem Notes which we have decided to redeem prior to maturity.

-O: What is a Note?
+Q: What is a Note?

 A: A Note is our promise to pay you a specified rate of interest for a specific period of time and to repay your principal investment upon maturity.
 The Notes are our general unsecured obligations and are subordinate in right of payment to all present and future senior debt.
 "Subordinated" means that if we are unable to pay our debts as they come due, all of the senior debt would be paid in full first.
 After the senior debt is paid in full, any remaining money would be used to repay the Notes and other subordinated debt that are equal to the Notes in priority.
-As of December 31, 2019, we had \$27,495,000 in senior debt and approximately \$26,436,000 in subordinated debt.
+As of December 31, 2022, we had \$25,521,000 in senior debt and approximately \$28,132,000 in subordinated debt.
 We expect to incur debt in the future, including, but not limited to, more senior debt and the Notes offered pursuant to this offering.

-O: What is an indenture?
+Q: What is an indenture?